Bluff body drag manipulation using pulsed jets and Coanda effect: Abstract

 \section{Abstract}

-The impact of fluidic actuation on the wake and drag of a 3D blunt body is experimentally investigated.
-The wake is forced by jets pulsed tangentially to the main flow with variable frequency and velocity.
-Depending on the forcing conditions, two flow regimes can be identified.
-First, for a broadband range of frequencies comprising the natural wake instabilities, the convection of the jet structures enhances wake entrainment, shortening the recirculating flow length with an augmentation of the bluff body drag.
-Further increase of the actuation frequency induces a wake \textit{fluidic boat-tailing} by shear-layer deviation.
-It additionally lowers turbulent intensity and entrainment of high momentum fluid in the shear layer, leading to an overall reduction of the wake fluctuating kinetic energy.
-The association of both mechanisms is responsible for a raise of base pressure and decrease of the model's drag.
-The physical features of such regimes are discussed on the basis of drag, pressure and velocity measurements at several upstream conditions and control parameters.
-By adding curved surfaces at the jet outlets to take advantage of the so-called Coanda effect, periodic actuation can be further reinforced leading to drag reductions of about $20\%$ in unsteady regime.
-In general, the unsteady Coanda blowing not only intensifies the base pressure recovery but also preserves the effect of unsteady high frequency forcing on the turbulent field.
-The present results encourage the development of fluidic control in road vehicles' aerodynamics as well as provides a complement to our current understanding of bluff body drag and its manipulation.
+The impact of fluidic actuation on the wake and drag of a three-dimensional blunt body is investigated experimentally.
+Jets blowing tangentially to the main flow allow to force the wake with variable frequency and amplitude.
+Depending on the forcing conditions, two flow regimes can be distinguished.
+First, in case of broadband actuation with frequencies comprising the natural wake time scale, the convection of the jet structures enhances wake entrainment, shortens the length of the recirculating flow and increases drag.
+Secondly, at higher actuation frequencies, shear-layer deviation leads to \textit{fluidic boat-tailing} of the wake.
+It additionally lowers its turbulent kinetic energy thus reducing the entrainment of momentum towards the recirculating flow.
+The combination of both mechanisms produces a raise of the base pressure and reduces the drag of the model.
+Both actuation regimes are characterized by complementary velocity, pressure and drag measurements at several upstream conditions and control parameters.
+By adding curved surfaces to deviate the jets by the Coanda effect, periodic actuation is reinforced and drag reductions of about $20\%$ are achieved.
+The unsteady Coanda blowing not only intensifies the flow deviation and the base pressure recovery but also preserves the unsteady high-frequency forcing effect on the turbulent field.
+The present results encourage further development of fluidic control to improve the aerodynamics of road vehicles and provide a complementary insight into the relation between wake dynamics and drag.